bazel-contrib/SIG-rules-authors/go-tutorial.md

 The rules_go [documentation](https://github.com/bazelbuild/rules_go#documentation) provides a great reference to the different rules provided in the ruleset.

 We have covered three of the top rules 'go_binary', 'go_library', and 'go_test'.
-We also covered a rules that gazelle uses to manage dependencies called 'go_repository'.
+We also covered rules that gazelle uses to manage dependencies called 'go_repository'.

-Other go_rules rules include:
+Other go_rules rules include

 - Proto rules that generate Go packages from .proto files.
 These packages can be imported like regular Go libraries.
 - The Go toolchain is a set of rules used to customize the behavior of the core Go rules.
 The Go toolchain allows for the configuration